ForsakenSystems/.github/content/lost-and-found/expl/windows.md

 ```

 ## Creating low Integrity cmd
-- Creating cmd.exe with low integrity (here: from commmon cmd.exe, which runs by default as medium integrity)
+- Creating cmd.exe with low integrity (here: from common cmd.exe, which runs by default as medium integrity)
 - Same works for switching to high integrity, but this has to be done with elevated privileges: high > medium > low

 ```powershell